Rodgrad/Nutrient-Finder-with-language-support-Google-translate-API/README.md

 # Idea

-Idea is to use two API's to make dynamic support for native languages lacking good API for their language by using Google translate API to convert query data to english and response data to what ever native language developer choose.
+Idea is to use two API's to make dynamic support for native languages lacking good API for food nutrition values by using Google translate API to convert query data to english and response data to what ever native language developer choose.